gvakras/cairo-mrcp/cairo/trunk/README.txt

   * Recognition results are provided in plain text only.
 Natural Language Semantics Markup Language (NLSML) is not yet supported.

-  * Only the Java Speech Grammar Format (JSGF) is supported for specifying grammars to be used for recognition.
+  * Only Java Speech Grammar Format (JSGF) is supported for specifying grammars to be used for recognition.
 Speech Recognition Grammar Specification (SRGS) is not yet supported.

   * Due to signal degradation experienced when an RTP channel encounters increased latency, speech recognition success may decrease in this circumstance.
 This may happen infrequently to frequently depending upon the environment the server (and client) are executing in (bandwidth available, CPU load, memory available, etc.)